AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/search/search-workfront.md

 #### Refine a basic search {#refine-a-basic-search}

-After performing a basic search—as described in [Perform a basic search](#perform-a-basic-search)—you can refine the search.
+After performing a basic search—as described in [[!UICONTROL Perform a basic search]](#perform-a-basic-search)—you can refine the search.

 Use the toolbar to the left of your search results to narrow down the information you are looking for.

 To refine a search:

 1. (Conditional) If you performed a general search, select the object you were searching for in the list of objects to the upper left of your results.
-1. Locate the fields available for the objects displayed in the search in the toolbar to the left of your results.
+1. Locate the fields available for the objects displayed in the search in the toolbar to the left of your results.\
    The values of each field display, sorted by count, up to 10 values for each field.
-1. Click inside any of the fields available to shorten the list of results.
+1. Click inside any of the fields available to shorten the list of results.\
-   The selections you make are highlighted in blue and the field values that you do not select are hidden.
+   The selections you make are highlighted in blue and the field values that you do not select are hidden.\
-   After you select each new value, the results to the right update dynamically.
+   After you select each new value, the results to the right update dynamically.\
    ![](assets/qs-refine-search-350x175.png)

 1. (Optional) Click the selected values to deselect them and display all values for each field again.